 They are almost as good as the ones at the fair, for WAY less work.
 I mean, the ones at the fair have yeast in them and have risen for several hours.
 I don’t know about you, but I rarely think ahead enough to have time for my dough to rise for hours.
 Plus, when you make them yourself, you can choose the type of flour and oil you want.

 I also use a very basic, simple chili recipe to top it off, so it really doesn’t take very long.
-You can get the 30-Minute Easy Homemade Clean Eating Chili.
-What I do is get the chili started simmering away then I make the Easy Baking Powder Fry Bread Recipe.
+You can get the 30-Minute Easy Homemade Clean Eating Chili Recipe.
+What I do is get the chili started simmering away then I make this Easy Baking Powder Healthy Fry Bread Recipe.
 That way I can serve the bread as it finishes so each person gets it nice and hot.

 Another thing I often do is make the chili fresh and eat it with cornbread and then wait a day or two and make the fry bread and just heat up the chili.
 Or – even better – make a huge batch of chili and freeze it in individual containers.
 Then it’s so easy to throw it in a pot with a little extra water and heat it up to use on this fry bread.

 I can’t tell you how much my children love these tacos.
 They love the bread so much, but I love that I can get them to eat chili, which some of them wouldn’t normally do.
 Of course, the fry bread is delicious by itself and they try to eat it alone, but I make them have at least one with all the healthy stuff on it first.

 Have you ever made Navajo tacos from scratch?
 You should try.
 It’s a lot easier than you may think.
 Do you know how to make Navajo tacos now?
 I hope so.
 Have fun!